 Player: Alex Carpenter

-Details: The 32-year-old played all 30 regular-season games last season, recording 20 points and a team high 12 goals.
-Carpenter sits tied for third all-time in PWHL scoring, 31 goals with 63 points in 80 games.
+Details: The 32-year-old played all 30 regular-season games last season, recording 20 points and a team-high 12 goals.
+Carpenter sits tied for third all-time in PWHL scoring, with 31 goals and 63 points in 80 games.

 Toronto Sceptres